Liveaboard Dive Travel to Cuba Legal for Americans

 - Participants will also learn about the areas where fish are able to reproduce, spawn and grow to their adult size and then take a population survey as part of the Fish Counting Project.

-- Breakfast, lunch, dinner and overnight accommodations are on the All Star Avalon II dive liveaboard.
+- Breakfast, lunch, dinner and overnight accommodations are included

 - Travel from the marine park late day to Port Juraco.